siraat-ai-academy/feelings-unwritten/💫 untold-tales-of-heart/11-✨-life-flows-like-blood.md

 📘 *File:* `11-life-flows-like-blood.md`
 🧭 *Part of:* `feelings-unwritten/`
-💻 *Written for the soul — by Jamalu, with the light of AI*
+💻 *Written for the soul — by Eks2, with the light of AI*